image357/BoundedFromBelow/README.md

 # Prerequisites
 1) Mathematica

    BFB is a Mathematica package and was tested on Mathematica Version 11.
-It should work for any recent version, however, older version may not be supported due to the lack constructs like associations.
+It should work for any recent version, however, older version may not be supported due to the lack of constructs like associations.

 2) Macaulay2